 Home

-I am political scientist and mixed method policy, strategy, and trust and safety researcher with regional expertise in South Asia.
-My academic research focuses on representation and responsiveness at the level of local governments in India and other contexts; social media content problems (e.g., hate and misinformation) and their effects on social attitudes; and survey and behavioral measurement.
-In 2019, I joined the Civic Integrity Team at Meta where I conducted research on online violence and incitement, the experiences of under-represented groups, and misinformation in the global south to shape global content policies.
+I am political scientist and mixed method policy, strategy, and trust and safety researcher with a background in international public opinion research and regional specialization on India.
+My academic research focuses on representation and responsiveness at the level of local elected governments in India, the effects of problematic social media content on attitudes and perceptions; and survey measurement.

 I am currently a Non-Resident Fellow at the Center for the Advanced Study of India at the University of Pennsylvania, research consultant at the National Democratic Institute (NDI) and Community Change, and Senior Fellow at Tech Global Institute.
 I am also a contributor to the Trust and Safety Teaching Consortium at Stanford University and active member of the Integrity Institute.

-From 2019 through 2022, I conducted policy and product research at Meta (formerly Facebook) that informed company content moderation policies, crisis response, and product changes designed to mitigate the spread of harmful content in the global south.
+In 2019, I joined the Civic Integrity Team at Meta where I conducted international public opinion and qualitative research on violence and incitement, hate speech, and equity issues in the Global South.
 My work shaped multiple policies that reduced exposure to harmful content in the global south by tens of millions of views, led to design changes such as warning screens, and developed novel research designs (adopted across the company) to understand new content harms and the online experiences of vulnerable populations around the world.
 See my portfolio here.

 I joined Community Change, a national non-profit, in 2023 as a research consultant to inform grassroots strategies related to local voter mobilization and the political impacts of policies passed by the Biden administration.
 I am also involved in freelance projects related to social media election risks and democratic transitions and tech policies in the global south.